-DISCLAIMER: The master's of science degrees at UHCL a are managed and maintained by UHCL.
-As such, that institutions may make alterations to their programs' requirements, content, or availability at their discretion unbeknownst to TCC.
+DISCLAIMER: The master's of science degrees at UHCL are managed and maintained by UHCL.
+As such, UHCL may alter their programs' requirements, content, or availability at their discretion, unbeknownst to TCC.
 Please contact UHCL for the most up-to-date information.